Gluten Free London: A Complete Guide for Celiac Foodies

 Grocery Stores with Gluten Free Options

-We noticed that, similar to many big cities, many of the grocery stores in Central London are closer to what we think of as a convenience store than a true grocery store.
+We noticed that, similar to other big cities, many of the grocery stores in Central London are closer to what we think of as a convenience store than a true grocery store.

 They’re smaller and have a more limited selection, which often means that the gluten free selection is a little worse than the same chains outside the city center.

-Since perusing grocery stores on the hunt for gluten free goodies is basically my second favorite pastime (eating donuts being the first), we spent some time wandering around a few of the main grocery store chains around London.
-Here’s what we found.
+Since perusing grocery stores on the hunt for gluten free goodies is basically my second favorite pastime (eating doughnuts being the first), we spent some time wandering around a few of the main grocery store chains around London.

 Tesco is another chain that has mostly their own brand of products, and their stores in the center of London are all “Express” stores, which means the selection of gluten free products is nearly nonexistent.